 And of course, each kid had his or her own favorite variety of bar.
 But all those packaged protein bars have one thing in common: they're crazy expensive.

-This recipe for homemade protein bars started out as something I was just making for my family, and that was that.
+This recipe for homemade protein bars started out as just a healthy snack that I was just making for my family, and that was that.
 After much hesitation, I had finally purchased some Vega Essentials protein powder.

 I mean, they even sell protein powder at CVS now!
 I could use a coupon!
 I was just playing around with it.
 That's the kind of experimenting I rarely get to do anymore, where I just throw a bit of this and a bit of that into a recipe.